SwissDataScienceCenter/renku-notebooks/README.rst

     kubectl port-forward proxy-747596c4f4-wdmfs 31212:8000

-You can now visit http://localhost:31212/services/notebooks/user which should log you in to gitlab.com and show your user information.
+You can now visit http://localhost:31212/services/notebooks/user which should prompt you to log in to gitlab.com and then show your user information.
 To launch a notebook server, you need to obtain a token from http://localhost:31212/hub/token and use it in the ``POST`` request:

 .. code-block:: console